DATA PROTECTION POLICY AND PROCEDURES

 In some circumstances you can request the erasure of the personal information used by us, for example:

-Where personal information has been shared with others, we will make every reasonable effort to ensure those using your personal information comply with your request for erasure.
+Where personal information has been shared with others, we shall make every reasonable effort to ensure those using your personal information comply with your request for erasure.

 Please note that the right to erasure does not extend to using your personal information where:

-- It is in the public interest for public health
+• It is in the public interest around public health

-- It is for archiving purposes in the public interest, scientific or historical research purposes, or statistical purposes and erasure would seriously affect the achievement of the objectives of the processing
+• It is for archiving purposes in the public interest, scientific or historical research purposes, or statistical purposes where it would seriously affect the achievement of the objectives of the processing

-- It is necessary for the establishment, defence or exercise of a legal claim.
+• It is necessary for the establishment, defense, or exercise of legal claims.

 Restricting what your information is used for